 Post entries to:

 BRISBANE QLD 4001

-Judges will pick 12 of the best drawings to be included in the 2024 Farm safety calendar.
-The aim is to have:
+Judges selected 12 of the best drawings to be included in the 2024 Farm safety calendar.
+The aim was to have:

 - two winning entries for each of the six safety messages

 - an even spread of age groups, including at least one student from each year from prep to year 6

 - winners from around the state, with a strong representation from rural and regional Queensland.